 It’s best suited to a standard desk height of 72-77cm.

-- Are you the sort of person who takes product research seriously?
-If so, Rani Lueder’s 44 pages on the Balans seating concept, good posture, and kneeling chairs should keep you occupied.
+The reviews below say what Next Position’s customers think of the Variable balans, but if you are the sort of person who takes product research seriously, Rani Lueder’s 44 pages on the Balans seating concept, good posture, and kneeling chairs should keep you occupied.